Arab Bank Bahrain

 - client prospecting, marketing and selling agencies.

-On what legal grounds do we process your information
+On what legal grounds do we process your data

 We rely on the following lawful reasons when we collect and process your personal information to operate our business, transacting with you, provide our products and services: